AlphaCast: A Human Wisdom-LLM Intelligence Co-Reasoning Framework for Interactive Time Series Forecasting: Experimental Details

 \subsection{Datasets}

 We conduct short-term forecasting on electricity price forecasting datasets~\cite{lago2021forecasting}, which include five datasets representing different day-ahead electricity markets, each with a sampling frequency of 1 hour.
-The descriptions of the datasets are as follows: (1) NP represents the Nord Pool electricity market, which records hourly electricity prices and provides corresponding grid load and wind power forecasts.
-(2) PJM represents the Pennsylvania-New Jersey-Maryland market, which includes zonal electricity prices for the Commonwealth Edison (COMED) area, along with system load and COMED load forecasts.
-(3) BE represents Belgium's electricity market, which records hourly electricity prices, Belgium's load forecasts, and generation forecasts from France.
-(4) FR represents the electricity market in France, containing hourly electricity prices, along with corresponding load and generation forecasts.
-(5) DE represents the German electricity market, which records hourly electricity prices, zonal load forecasts in the Amprion TSO area, and wind and solar power generation forecasts.
+The descriptions of the datasets are as follows: (1) BE represents Belgium's electricity market, which records hourly electricity prices, Belgium's load forecasts, and generation forecasts from France.
+(2) DE represents the German electricity market, which records hourly electricity prices, zonal load forecasts in the Amprion TSO area, and wind and solar power generation forecasts.
+(3) FR represents the electricity market in France, containing hourly electricity prices, along with corresponding load and generation forecasts.
+(4) NP represents the Nord Pool electricity market, which records hourly electricity prices and provides corresponding grid load and wind power forecasts.
+(5) PJM represents the Pennsylvania-New Jersey-Maryland market, which includes zonal electricity prices for the Commonwealth Edison (COMED) area, along with system load and COMED load forecasts.